jxsvoboda/sycek/README.md

  * case value is not boolean
  * case value is not in enum
  * case expression is <type>, switch expression is of type <type>
+ * enumeration value 'x' not handled in switch

 ### Strict truth type